-The dilemma of modelless regularities: Should models provide the hypothesis for testing or are they simply exercises in logic that have no use in identifying regularities?
+The dilemma of model-less regularities: Should models provide the hypothesis for testing or are they simply exercises in logic which have no use in identifying regularities?

-The dilemma of relevance: Do we have the right to offer advice or to make statements that are intended to influence the real world?
+The dilemma of relevance: Do we have the right to offer advice or to make statements which are intended to influence the real world?